odipar/spread/README.md

 In SPREAD, all data, machines states, code and computations are cryptographically authenticated.

-Of course, some practical issues had to be resolved to make SPREAD a reality.
+To put it mildly, some practical issues had to be resolved to make SPREAD a reality.
 First and foremost, SPREAD almost completely eradicates mutable state.

 Obviously, keeping *all* the state for authentication purposes would require enormous amounts of storage.
 SPREAD solves that issue by cryptographically 'signing' states *incrementally*, while still allowing full user-control over which ones need to be signed, and at what level of granularity.